ruchisahota/gaia/v1/doc/documentation.md

 # APICheck

-## Description
+> Operations:

 This API allows to verify is a client identitied by his token is allowed to do some operations on some apis.
 For example, it allows third party system to impersonate a user and ensure a proxfied request should be allowed.

 ## Attributes